-- Laboratory and pathology services (technical component)

-- Ambulatory surgical facility services

-- Drugs, medications, and biologicals

-- Casts, splints, dressings

-- Preventive health services

-- Physical, occupational, and speech therapy

-- Renal dialysis

-- Respiratory services

-- Radiation and chemotherapy

-- Blood or blood products that are not provided free-of-charge to the patient and the administration of these products

-- Facility and related medical services, such as anesthesia, associated with dental care, when provided in a licensed ambulatory surgical facility.

-- Outpatient services associated with

-(a) miscarriage or (b) a non-viable pregnancy (molar pregnancy, ectopic pregnancy, or a fetus that expired in utero).
-Outpatient services associated with miscarriage or non-viable pregnancy include, but are not limited to: - dilation and curettage (D&C) procedures; - appropriate provider-administered medications; - ultrasounds; and - histological examination of tissue samples. - Pre-surgical or post-surgical orthodontic services for medically necessary treatment of craniofacial anomalies requiring surgical intervention and delivered as part of a proposed and clearly outlined treatment plan to treat: - cleft lip and/or palate; or - severe traumatic, skeletal, and/or congenital craniofacial deviations; or - severe facial asymmetry secondary to skeletal defects, congenital conditions, and/or tumor growth or its treatment. - Surgical implants - Other artificial aids including surgical implants - Outpatient services provided at an outpatient hospital and ambulatory health care center for a mastectomy and breast reconstruction as clinically appropriate, include: - all stages of reconstruction on the affected breast; - surgery and reconstruction on the other breast to produce symmetrical appearance; and - treatment of physical complications from the mastectomy and treatment of lymphedemas.
+- Laboratory and pathology services (technical component) - Ambulatory surgical facility services - Drugs, medications, and biologicals - Casts, splints, dressings - Preventive health services - Physical, occupational, and speech therapy - Renal dialysis - Respiratory services - Radiation and chemotherapy - Blood or blood products that are not provided free-of-charge to the patient and the administration of these products - Facility and related medical services, such as anesthesia, associated with dental care, when provided in a licensed ambulatory surgical facility. - Outpatient services associated with (a) miscarriage or (b) a non-viable pregnancy (molar pregnancy, ectopic pregnancy, or a fetus that expired in utero).
+Outpatient services associated with miscarriage or non-viable pregnancy include, but are not limited to: - dilation and curettage (D&C) procedures; appropriate provider-administered medications; - ultrasounds; and - histological examination of tissue samples. - Pre-surgical or post-surgical orthodontic services for medically necessary treatment of craniofacial anomalies requiring surgical intervention and delivered as part of a proposed and clearly outlined treatment plan to treat: - cleft lip and/or palate; or - severe traumatic, skeletal, and/or congenital craniofacial deviations; or - severe facial asymmetry secondary to skeletal defects, congenital conditions, and/or tumor growth or its treatment. - Surgical implants - Other artificial aids including surgical implants - Outpatient services provided at an outpatient hospital and ambulatory health care center for a mastectomy and breast reconstruction as clinically appropriate, include: - all stages of reconstruction on the affected breast; - surgery and reconstruction on the other - breast to produce symmetrical appearance; and - treatment of physical complications from the mastectomy and treatment of

-Covered Benefit Limitations Copayments

-Implantable devices are covered under Inpatient and Outpatient services and do not count towards the DME 12 month period limit

-Physician/Physician Extender Professional Services

-Services include, but are not limited to the following:

-- American Academy of Pediatrics recommended well child exams and preventive health services (including but not limited to vision and hearing screening and immunizations) - Physician office visits, inpatient, and outpatient services - Laboratory, x-rays, imaging, and pathology services, including technical component and/or professional interpretation - Medications, biologicals, and materials administered in physician's office - Allergy testing, serum, and injections - Professional component (in/outpatient) of surgical services, including: - Surgeons and assistant surgeons for surgical procedures including appropriate follow-up care - Administration of anesthesia by physician (other than surgeon) or CRNA - Second surgical opinions - Same-day surgery performed in a hospital without an overnight stay - Invasive diagnostic procedures such as endoscopic examinations - Hospital-based physician services (including physician-performed technical and interpretive components) - Physician and professional services for a mastectomy and breast reconstruction include: - all stages of reconstruction on the affected breast: - surgery and reconstruction on the other breast to produce symmetrical appearance; and - treatment of physical complications from the mastectomy and treatment of lymphedemas. - In-network and out-of-network physician services for a mother and her newborn(s) for a minimum of 48 hours following an uncomplicated vaginal delivery and 96 hours following an uncomplicated delivery by caesarian section. - Physician services medically necessary to
+Covered Benefit Limitations Copayments lymphedemas.Implantable devices are covered under Inpatient and Outpatient services and do not count towards the DME 12 month period limit Physician/Physician Extender • May require authorization for specialty Applicable level of Professional Services services. copay applies Services include, but are not limited to the following: American Academy of Pediatrics recommended well child exams and preventive health services (including but not limited to vision and hearing screening and immunizations) Physician office visits, inpatient, and outpatient services Laboratory, x-rays, imaging, and pathology services, including technical component and/or professional interpretation Medications, biologicals, and materials administered in physician's office Allergy testing, serum, and injections Professional component (in/outpatient) of surgical services, including: Surgeons and assistant surgeons for surgical procedures including appropriate follow-up care Administration of anesthesia by physician (other than surgeon) or CRNA Second surgical opinions Same-day surgery performed in a hospital without an overnight stay Invasive diagnostic procedures such as endoscopic examinations Hospital-based physician services for a mastectomy and breast reconstruction include: all stages of reconstruction on the affected breast; surgery and reconstruction on the other breast to produce symmetrical appearance; and treatment of physical complications from the mastectomy and treatment of lymphedemas.
+In-network and out-of-network physician services for a minimum of 48 hours following an uncomplicated delivery by caesarian section.
+Copays do not apply to preventive visits of to prenatal visits after the first visit.